 What We'll Be Doing

 In this seminar, we will introduce the dogs to searching for their handler’s scent.
-Once introduced and dogs understand the concept, we will proceed to practice these concepts in the Novice and Advanced classes.
+Once dogs understand the concept, we will proceed to practice these concepts in the Novice and Advanced classes.

 Handler Discrimination has proven to be one of the most difficult of all classes offered in AKC Scent Work trials.
 This seminar will give handlers a step up in their ability to be competitive in this event.
 In a future seminar, we will address both the Excellent and Master levels of Handler Discrimination.